Geelong Football Club: Collingwood

 In 1925, Geelong won their first flag over Collingwood.
 In 1930, Collingwood defeated Geelong in the grand final making it four flags in-a-row for the Pies.
-Geelong would later deny Collingwood three successive premierships in 1937, winning a famous grand final by 32 points.
+Geelong later denied Collingwood three successive premierships in 1937, winning a famous grand final by 32 points.

-The two sides played against each other in 6 finals between 1951 and 1955, including the 1952 Grand Final when Geelong easily beat Collingwood by 46 points.
+The two sides played against each other in six finals between 1951 and 1955, including the 1952 Grand Final when Geelong easily beat Collingwood by 46 points.
 In 1953, Collingwood ended Geelong's record 23-game winning streak in the home and away season, and later defeated them by 12 points in the grand final, denying the Cats a third successive premiership.

 Since 2007, the clubs have again both been at the top of the ladder and have met regularly in finals.
 Geelong won a memorable preliminary final by five points on their way to their first flag in 44 years.
 In 2008, Collingwood inflicted Geelong's only home-and-away loss, by a massive 86 points, but the teams did not meet in the finals.
-They would meet in preliminary finals in 2009 and 2010, each winning one en route to a premiership.
+They met in preliminary finals in 2009 and 2010, each winning one en route to a premiership.
 They finally met again in a Grand Final in 2011, which Geelong won by 38 points; Geelong inflicted Collingwood's only three losses for the 2011 season.

 Brisbane

-In the 2020s, Geelong and Brisbane have played off against each other in 5 finals (2020 Preliminary final, 2022 Preliminary Final, 2024 Preliminary final, 2025 2nd Qualifying Final and 2025 Grand Final).
+In the 2020s, Geelong and Brisbane have played each other in five finals (2020 Preliminary final, 2022 Preliminary Final, 2024 Preliminary final, 2025 2nd Qualifying Final and 2025 Grand Final).
 The current record in this time frame stands at 3 wins for Geelong and Brisbane with 2 wins.
 This includes Brisbane's most recent premiership in 2025, beating Geelong by 47 points in what was a dominant fashion during the 2nd half of play in front of a crowd of 100,022 at the Melbourne Cricket Ground.

 Corporate

 Sponsorship

 At 100 years as of 2025, Geelong's sponsorship with the Ford Motor Company is one of the longest active sports sponsorship of any sports team in the world, with continuous sponsorship dating back to 1925.
 The sponsorship had previously been ratified as the longest in the world by the Guinness World Records, until a change in definitions.

-In recent years Geelong-based retail company Cotton On Group has become synonymous with the club, with the company manufacturing on-field and other team merchandise since 2016.
+In recent years, Geelong-based retail company Cotton On Group has become synonymous with the club.
+The company has manufactured on-field and other team merchandise since 2016.